Top 25 Hacking Movies in the World of “ALL TIME” 2025

 The film’s plot centers on a gang of individuals who resolve to steal a sizable sum of money from corrupt politician Ahn Sang-goo (Baek Yoon-sik) as retaliation.
 Woo Jang-hoon (Lee Byung-hun), a skilled hacker named Lee Kang-hee (Jo Jin-Woong), and Jang Dong-Chul (Yoo Hae-jin), a former investigator, are among the members of the group.
 They must maneuver through peril and deceit to pull off the heist.

-Excellent acting from the ensemble and a cleverly devised plot keeps viewers wondering until the very end of the thrilling and fascinating movie Inside Men.
+Excellent acting from the ensemble and a cleverly devised plot keep viewers wondering until the very end of the thrilling and fascinating movie Inside Men.
 Therefore, this is a movie that you won’t want to miss if you like political thrillers and heist movies.

-● Master (2016) (23)
+23. Master (2016)

 A gang of robbers schemes to steal a sizable sum of money from a casino.
 The movie, which features Lee Byung-hun and Kang Dong-won, was a box office and critical triumph in Korea.